-How long does the guided tour of the Colosseum, the Roman Forum and the Palatine Hill last?
+How long does the guided tour of the Colosseum, Roman Forum and Palatine Hill last?

-The guided tours of the Colosseum have a different duration depending on what is included in the tour, estimate between 1 and 3 hours in total.
+Guided tours of the Colosseum vary in length depending on what is included in the tour, estimate between 1 and 3 hours in total.
 For example, there is an express guided tour of the Colosseum that lasts 1 hour and is ideal if you have little time in Rome, but usually the guided tours that include the Colosseum, the Roman Forum and the Palatine Hill last about three hours.

 How long should I spend inside the Colosseum if I visit it on my own?